CogSciPrag/Understanding-LLMs-course/understanding-llms/intro.md

 ## Course formalia

-In SS 2024, the course consists of a weekly lecture (Tue) and a weekly practical seminar (Fri) which will systematically introduce and cover concepts from the lecture hands-on, in practical worksheets, where participants will work with (small) LMs themselves.
+In SS 2025, the course consists of a weekly lecture (Tue, 9-12) and a weekly practical seminar (Thu, 14-16) which will systematically introduce and cover concepts from the lecture hands-on, in practical worksheets, where participants will work with (small) LMs themselves.
 This webbbook will host both lecture materials and practical materials.

 The course is intended for 6 ECTS.
 There will be compulsory homework assignments and a final exam.
-Optionally, for 9ECTS, students will conduct group projects.
+Optionally, for 9 ECTS, students will conduct group projects.

 ## Schedule